IBRice101/IBRice101.github.io/index.md

 On the 9th of March 2022 I gave a talk on Piracy and the Warez Scene at the Abertay Ethical Hacking Society, as is my way of going about things I first wrote an article fleshing out roughly what I was planning on saying, Please enjoy!

-Note: As I published this before I gave the talk, the information in this section is subject to change, including but not limited to the addition of new content and the slide deck for the talk.

 ---

 ## [University Work](https://IBRice101.github.io/Uni/)